-\abstract {} {Ultra-light axions are viable fuzzy/wave-like dark matter ($\psi$DM) candidates generically predicted by the String Axiverse paradigm with multiple particle copies, whereas most of the discussions/constraints on $\psi$DM from astronomical observations to date are based on the assumption of a single particle copy.
-Here, we aim to complete this gap by exploring the generic multi-axion scenario motivated in the String Axiverse context, and investigate its astronomical implications in both the linear and nonlinear regimes.} {In linear regime, we perform linear density perturbation analysis to investigate the $\psi$DM transfer function relative to heavy particle CDM paradigm, and determine the corresponding suppression scale on the Large Scale Structure (LSS) in the multi-copy axion context.
-In non-linear regime within individual galaxies, we investigate the superposition of Gaussian Random Fields from individual particle copies to determine the net lensing/stellar heating signatures. } {In the linear regime, we provide a simplified prescription for obtaining multi-copy axion transfer functions and also identify an ‘equivalence’ among all axion copies owing to the mutual coupling to the gravitational potential.
-As a result of this 'equivalence', we argue the suppression to LSS is governed by an effective mass $m_{eff}^{-2}=\sum_i w_i m_i^{-2}$, with $\{ w_i\}$ being fractional contributions of different copies to the full cosmic dark matter density.
-In non-linear regime within galaxy halos, we show that similar notions of effective mass, with expressions provided, to govern the collective wave interference and hence determine the net stellar heating rates and the substructure-induced spread of JWST transients near critical curves.
-Distinctive to the multi-copy scenario, the effective mass within galaxy halos is generically anticipated to be radially decreasing following the stronger concentration of heavier copies to the galactic center.
-Such a spatial variation leads to radially increasing spreading scales for micro-lensed transients at different radial positions, a signature that may be tested with future JWST lensing observations.} {}
+\abstract {} {Ultra-light axions are viable fuzzy or wave-like dark matter ($\psi$DM) candidates generically predicted by the string axiverse paradigm with multiple particle copies, whereas most of the discussions and constraints on $\psi$DM from astronomical observations to date are based on the assumption of a single-particle copy.
+We aim to bridge this gap by exploring the generic multi-axion scenario motivated in the string axiverse context and investigate its astronomical implications in the linear and non-linear regimes.} {In the linear regime, we performed a linear density perturbation analysis to investigate the $\psi$DM transfer functions and determined the corresponding suppression scale on the large-scale structure (LSS) in the context of the multi-copy axion.
+In the non-linear regime within individual galaxies, we investigated the superposition of Gaussian random fields from individual particle copies to determine the net lensing and stellar heating signatures. } {In the linear regime, we provide a simplified prescription for obtaining multi-copy axion transfer functions, and we also identify an equivalence among all axion copies owing to the mutual coupling to the gravitational potential.
+As a result of this equivalence, we argue that the suppression to LSS is governed by an effective mass $m_{\text{eff}}^{-2}=\sum_i w_i m_i^{-2}$, with $\{ w_i\}$ being fractional contributions of different copies to the full cosmic dark matter density.
+In the non-linear regime within galaxy haloes, we show that similar notions of effective mass, with expressions provided, govern the collective wave interference and hence determine the net stellar heating rates and the substructure-induced spread of James Webb Space Telescope (JWST) transients near critical curves.
+Distinctive to the multi-copy scenario, the effective mass governing the net surface-density perturbations within galaxy haloes is generically anticipated to vary radially.
+This spatial variation leads to different spreading scales for micro-lensed transients at different radial positions.
+This signature might be tested with future JWST lensing observations.} {}